UniversalDependencies/docs/_u-dep/xcomp.md

 reference of the subject is necessarily determined by an argument external to the xcomp (normally by the object of the next higher clause, if there is one, or else by the subject of the next higher clause).
+This is often referred to as *obligatory control*.
 These complements are always non-finite, and they are complements (arguments of the higher verb or adjective) rather than adjuncts/modifiers, such as a purpose clause.
 The name `xcomp` is borrowed from Lexical-Functional Grammar.